yetanalytics/flint/doc/axiom.md

 ## Literals

-Flint supports the following literals: simple strings, language-tagged strings, numbers, booleans, and dateTime timestamps.
+Flint supports the following literals by default: simple strings, language-tagged strings, numbers, booleans, and dateTime timestamps.

-During SPARQL translation, an IRI denoting the datatype is added as a suffix if `:force-literal-iri?` is `true` or if it is not a primitive type (e.g. timestamps).
+During SPARQL translation, an IRI denoting the datatype is added as a suffix if `:force-iris?` is `true` or if it is not a primitive type (e.g. timestamps).
 For example, the following is a stringified `dateTime` timestamp with an appended datatype IRI:
 ```sparql
 "2022-01-01T10:10:10Z"^^<http://www.w3.org/2001/XMLSchema#dateTime>
 ```